When Should You Fertilize Orchids? Things You Need To Know

 When Should You Not Fertilize Orchids?

 In addition, many orchids decelerate or even become dormant throughout the winter.
-Since fertilizing dormant orchid plants make little sense, you can restart the fertilization procedure in the spring when the plant begins its next growth stage.
+Since fertilizing dormant orchid plants makes little sense, you can restart the fertilization procedure in the spring when the plant begins its next growth stage.

 How Do You Fertilize Indoor Orchids?